1 Peter 5:1

 You younger men, likewise, be subject to your elders; and all of you, clothe yourselves with humility toward one another, for GOD IS OPPOSED TO THE PROUD, BUT GIVES GRACE TO THE HUMBLE.

-(a) Be subject means yield or submit.
-It is something the younger men do for their elders and not something the elders impose on the younger men.
-It’s an act of love from the one submitting, not an act of control from the one being submitted to (1 Pet.
+(b) Be subject means to yield or submit.
+It is something the young people do for their elders and not something those who are older impose on those who are younger.
+It’s an act of love from the one submitting, not an act of control imposed by the one being submitted to (1 Pet.
 2:13).

-(g) But gives grace to the humble.
-Grace comes to those who humble themselves and acknowledge their need for it (Jas.
+(h) But gives grace to the humble.
+We all need grace, but grace only comes to those who are honest enough to acknowledge their need for it (Jas.
 4:6).

 1 Peter 5:6